What the hypothesis of an effective market is talking about and what it is not talking about.

 Free markets reflect available information to the extent that pricing entities are willing and able to act in accordance with their information.

-- Free markets - because state-controlled marketsmay not achieve a balance of supply and demand (for example, currency markets with capital restrictions do not give reliable signals, since sales can be effectively restrained).
+• Free markets -because government controlled marketsmay not achieve equilibrium between supply and demand (for example, currency markets with capital restrictions do not provide reliable signals as sales may be effectively constrained).

-- Pricing entities - because small players in most cases are not critical.
+• Pricing entities -because small players in most cases are not decisive.
 A small number of participants with significant capital is enough to include significant information in the price.

-- To the extent that they are ready to act - this relates primarily to costreceiving information.
-If the cost of obtaining information is higher than the benefit of its use (for example, in the case of the detection of unfair accounting in public companies with microcapitalization), then it will not be reflected in the price.
+• To the extent that they are ready to act -this relates primarily to costobtaining information.
+If the cost of obtaining the information is greater than the benefit of using it (for example, in the case of discovery of accounting mismanagement in micro-cap public companies), then it will not be reflected in the price.

-- Have the ability to act - this applies to emerging restrictions forarbitration.
-In the event of a liquidity crisis, or if for some reason the markets do not function properly and funds cannot express their vision of the situation by market means, markets may lose effectiveness.
+• Have the ability to act -this refers to the emerging restrictions forarbitration.
+In the event of a liquidity crisis, or if markets for some reason do not function properly and funds are unable to express their view of the situation through market means, markets may become ineffective.

-So when most professionals from the fieldfinance talk about the ERT, they usually mean a modified, somewhat expanded version of it, similar to the one presented above.
-And almost never do they talk about the "strict form" of the GER.
+So when most professionals from the fieldfinance talk about GER, they, as a rule, mean a modified, somewhat expanded version of it, similar to the one presented above.
+And they almost never talk about «strict form» GER.

-Amount of information reflected in prices,dictated by a combination of environmental conditions and the quantity and nature of the “species” present in the economy, or, if you use the appropriate biological term, ecology.
+The amount of information reflected in prices isdictated by a combination of environmental conditions and the number and nature of the «species» present in the economy, or, to use the appropriate biological term,ecology.

-Law describes the possibilities of profit from information asymmetry as “resources”, which leads the author to formulations such as this:
+Law describes opportunities to profit from information asymmetries as "resources", which leads the author to formulations such as this:

 If many species (or members of oneof numerous types) compete for relatively scarce resources in one market, this market is likely to be highly efficient, such as the market for 10-year US Treasury bonds, which really responds very quickly to the appearance of the most relevant information.
 On the other hand, if a small number of species compete in the market for fairly abundantly represented resources, this market will be less efficient - such as the Italian renaissance painting market.

-Law's contextualism and pragmatism are consistentwith the experience of most traders who intuitively feel that market participants are rather heterogeneous, and well understand the concept of "table selection" borrowed from poker.
-Here I will not go into Law's theory, but I would highly recommend reading his book.
+The contextualism and pragmatism of Lo's model are consistentwith the experience of most traders who intuitively feel that market participants are quite heterogeneous, and well understand the concept of «table selection» borrowed from poker.
+I won't go into Law's theory here, but I would highly recommend checking out his book.

 What does this mean for bitcoin in the context of halving

-As we have seen, most markets are effectivemost part of time.
+As we have already seen, most markets are efficientmost part of time.
 This is not something that markets do just occasionally; this is their main task.
-I have already mentioned some exceptions: restrictions on arbitration, unfree markets, the influence of some behavioral prejudices and situations in which market participants may not be sufficiently motivated to find relevant information.
-The question is, are any of these reservations applicable to Bitcoin markets?
-At the moment, it seems not.
-We do not have a liquidity crisis.
-There are no apparent limitations to arbitration.
-In the era of “pre-financing” (I would say, until 2015) it was possible to speak convincingly of such restrictions.
-In fact, the subject with big capital did not have an easy way to express an optimistic outlook on Bitcoin's prospects.
+I've already talked about some exceptions: restrictions on arbitrage, captive markets, the influence of some behavioral biases, and situations in which market participants may not be sufficiently motivated to search for relevant information.
+The question is, do any of these caveats apply to the Bitcoin markets?
+At the moment it appears not.
+We are not experiencing a liquidity crisis.
+There are no visible restrictions on arbitrage.
+In the era of «pre-financing» (I would say until 2015) one could convincingly talk about such restrictions.
+In fact, there was no easy way for a high-net-worth entity to express an optimistic view of Bitcoin's prospects.
 But today there are such ways.

 The only prerequisitesmarket efficiency, for which some questions still remain, are the lack of a common assessment model for market participants, according to which they would measure their decisions, and the development of financial infrastructure.
 There are still several classes of subjects for which getting bitcoins is quite problematic.
 Of course, overcoming these problems will make Bitcoin's prospects more rosy.